 To get the best results, you need to rely on both quantitative and qualitative data-collection methods.
 You’ll get deeper insights when you use a combination of the two.

 Qualitative research offers context and nuance, and it can help you develop a fuller understanding of the complexities of human behavior related to your organization’s products or services.
 It’s data wrapped in a rich contextual story.

 That said, qualitative data research can take a lot of time to collect and analyze, and it can sometimes result in biased conclusions.
 That’s why you should pair it with quantitative data collection to get the best, most accurate information.

-For businesses and organizations that want to improve their marketing and outreach game, qualitative data research methods can help
+For businesses and organizations that want to improve their marketing and outreach game, these qualitative data research methods can help:

 Jotform is a great resource for creating the kind of open-ended surveys and questionnaires that you need for qualitative data collection.
 And you can use Jotform for quantitative data collection as well.
-Whatever your data-collection needs, Jotform can help with a wide range of surveys and questionnaires.
+Whichever data-collection method you choose, Jotform can help with a wide range of surveys and questionnaires.

 Thank you for helping improve the Jotform Blog. 🎉